btalpers/qa_cube/README.md

 # QaCube

 Will hopefully one day be a collection of tools useful for QA's/Test automation engineers working with *ruby*.
+Currently it's just one tool.

 Current contents:
  - Sheets-Appender